-As an association member, you can and should be a part of important HOA decisions.
+As an HOA member, you can and should be included when important decisions that impact the association are made.
 That means attending meetings and electing board members who represent your needs and values.
-But what if you don’t live near the property you own, or you simply can’t attend a requisition meeting?
+But what if you don’t live near the property you own, or you simply can’t attend a member meeting?

-Conversely, you may be a board member who is concerned about getting enough votes to be reelected to the board or push an important project forward.
-Without enough votes, decisions cannot be made, and plans get delayed.
+Conversely, you may be a board member who is concerned about getting enough votes to be re-elected to the board, or pushing an important project forward.
+Without enough votes, decisions cannot be made, and productivity suffers.

-This is where designating a trusted proxy comes in handy.
+This is where designating trusted proxies comes in handy.

 What is a proxy?

 A proxy is a document that authorizes an owner to appoint someone else to represent and vote for them.
-By giving someone proxy, you’re saying that they can cast your ballot at an HOA meeting on behalf of you.
+By giving someone proxy, you’re saying that they can cast your ballot at an HOA meeting on your behalf.

 Owners may decide to vote by proxy because:

-- They want to vote at a homeowners’ meeting, but can’t physically be there
+- They want to vote at an owners meeting, but can’t physically be there

 - They’d like to ensure that the meeting reaches quorum